springml/spark-sftp/README.md

 # Spark SFTP Connector Library

-A library for constructing dataframes by downloading files from SFTP.
+A library for constructing dataframes by downloading files from SFTP and writing dataframe to a SFTP server

 ## Requirements